thedavidmurray/total-serialism/README.md

 ## Contributing

-This is a private repository.
+This is a personal repository.
 Please create feature branches and submit pull requests for any changes.

 ## License